 A house located at 8th Avenue and Harding Avenue in Honolulu has a gruesome past.
 Much of its dark history stems from a cannibalistic demon called a Kasha.
-Like a ghoul, the Kasha feeds on dead human flesh, and once it's done, it drags the of the corpses to hell.
+Like a ghoul, the Kasha feeds on deceased human flesh, and once it's done, it drags the corpses to hell.

 Legend has it that a man murdered his entire family and hid their bodies on the property.
 The wife and son were found buried, the daughter was never found.
-Then, in 1942 a woman reported her children were being assaulted by evil entities.
-She called the police, according to reports, and when the police arrived they witnessed the children getting tossed across the house by an invisible force.
+Then in 1942, a woman reported her children were being accosted by evil entities.
+She called the police, according to reports, and when the police arrived, they witnessed the children getting tossed across the house by an invisible force.
 There have been multiple reports of paranormal activity at the house since, and needless to say, many families have moved in and out.

-The night marchers are definitely not the type of ghost you want to upset.
+The night marchers are definitely not the type of ghosts you want to upset.
 They are ancient warriors who, according to legend, roam the Hawaiian Islands at night.
-They are heavily armed and dressed for battle with drums pounding, torches held high and blazing through the night.
+They are heavily armed and dressed for combat with drums pounding, torches held high and blazing through the night.

 They say anyone who hears the sound of conch shells and chanting rising through the air must hide.
 If spotted, they must play dead or lie flat at the feet of the marchers in respect.
 Locals warn anyone who comes into contact with night marchers to not make eye contact with them.
 Anyone who does not have an ancestor among the night marchers and dares to make eye contact with them will be slain.

 The legend of Mujina first appears in Japanese folklore and was brought to the Hawaiian islands by Japanese immigrants.
 A Mujina is a faceless creature capable of mimicking a human form.
 The earliest known sighting of this creature in Hawaii occurred in 1959 when a woman saw the faceless creature in the bathroom of the drive-in theater in Kahala.